marcello505/publicnotes/PROGRAMS.md

 it, select DoD for method and select the amount of passes.
 One pass is fine.
 Three if you're paranoid or have particularly sensitive data.\
 [SCRCPY](https://github.com/Genymobile/scrcpy) - Ez android screen mirroring.\
-[AutoHotkey](https://www.autohotkey.com/) - (Windows) Open-source macro program, requires scripting.
+[AutoHotkey](https://www.autohotkey.com/) - (Windows) Open-source macro program, requires scripting.\
+[Redo Rescue](http://redorescue.com/) - Live OS to backup/clone/restore disks among other things.\
+[Clonezilla](https://clonezilla.org/) - Same as Redo Rescue but older and text-based, has a server version as well.